 On the east coast, you’ll find another smattering of islands.
 Koh Samui has its own airport and is home mainly to mid-range and upmarket holiday resorts.
 Koh Phangan, in turn, is known for its infamous monthly Full Moon Party, but is much more than a party island, with plenty of secluded beaches.
 Koh Tao is one of the cheapest and best places in the world to learn scuba diving.

 |Suneta Hostel Khaosan||Bangkok||Modern yet cozy hostel, away from busy Khaosan Road but close enough to walk there.
 Lovely common room with several pet guinea pigs.|

 Not into hostels but don’t want to spend too much?
 If you look around a bit, you can find great guesthouses and bungalows for under $35/night.
-(Prices do depend on season.)
-Some specific examples below.search on agoda »
+Some examples below.

 |Guesthouse DD Hut||Koh Tao||Mini-resort with modern bungalows right on Sairee Beach, with private balconies and sea views. $33/n|

 |The Earth House||Koh Tao||Thai-style bamboo bungalows among the palm trees with cozy beer garden. $12/n.|